 Welcome to computing at Syracuse University.
-Be sure to refer to our ITS New to SU page as you prepare to arrive on campus.
-Below you will find information regarding your technology related resources.
+Be sure to refer to our ITS New Student Welcome page as you prepare to arrive on campus.

 IT Support Services

 Information Technology Services (ITS) provides a variety of support options for students, faculty, and staff.
 Additional computing support services are provided by school, college, and departmental computing support staff.

 Need help?
 Call 315.443.2677.
 Our IT consultants will review any issues related to your campus account(s), general computing, or any other questions you may have.